- “Hookers” by Richard F. Mann (Rae Bourbon), House of Bourbon, Philadelphia, 1932

 I’ll let you make up your own mind about what it says about Ray, how much of it is true, and how much is Ray’s extravagant imagination.

-Since the book was written and copyrighted by Ray, who left no heirs to his estate, and since there’s no record I can find of any transfer of copyright to other parties, I’m assuming the book is public domain.
+Since the book was written and copyrighted by Ray, who left no heirs to his estate and there’s no record I can find of any transfer of copyright to other parties, I’m assuming the book is public domain.